-Nancy Bleck will present new projects woven together with select works from five portfolios, produced over a 20-year span.
-In a recent body of work, she documented all nations uniting at the Sacred Stone Camp, supporting the Standing Rock Sioux Tribe, in North Dakota, and the ongoing resistance to the Kinder Morgan pipeline expansion in the Burrard Inlet, Tsleil Waututh territory.
+Nancy Bleck‘s new projects weave together select works from five portfolios, produced over a 20-year span.
+In a recent body of work she documented all nations uniting at the Sacred Stone Camp, supporting the Standing Rock Sioux Tribe in North Dakota and the ongoing resistance to the Kinder Morgan pipeline expansion in the Burrard Inlet on the Tsleil Waututh territory.
 Children of Tomorrow, done in collaboration with the Tsiel Waututh Nation, is an exhibition that looks at the practice of sustainability across generations and shared between cultures.
-She is co-founder of the Uts’am Witness Project done in collaboration with the Squamish Nation that connects wilderness conservation with the First Nations culture, art and social justice.
+Her work on the Uts’am Witness Project, done in collaboration with the Squamish Nation, connects wilderness conservation with the First Nations culture, art and social justice.
 Nancy’s work deeply investigates contemporary concepts of land, water, stewardship, community, health and violence.

 Nancy Bleck’s contemporary photography and social practice are informed by feminist philosophy, ecology, and indigenous cultures.
 Co-founder of the Uts’am Witness Project (1997- 2007),